MiraBellierr/owo-bot-farm-selfbot/README.md

 ### sound

-To enable the sound, simply start the script with:
+To enable the sound effect, simply start the script with:

 ```
 node . --sound=true